Windows Workstations in Unity Computer Labs

 Saving Files

-NOTE: Be careful not to save any files to the local workstation.
-Files stored locally are not backed up and could be deleted if the machine gets re-installed.
+• NOTE: Be very careful not to save any files to the workstation.
+Files stored there are not backed up and could be deleted if the machine re-installed.

 Printing